-Getting started -- Your plant was grown in filtered light, not direct sun, so it should be started in bright shade or dappled sun, and slowly moved into more light over a period of a few weeks.
-This will give your plant time to adjust to sun without burning or wilting.
+Getting started -- Your plant was grown in filtered light, not strong sun, so it should be started in bright shade or dappled sun, and slowly moved into more light over a period of a few weeks, while watching for possible burning or wilting.